lloeki/matterfront/docs/contrib-guide/README.md

 structure matching the structure underneath `/lib`.

-If you wish to contribute, please follow this pattern, and make sure to run `npm run docs` prior to submitting a merge request.
+If you wish to contribute, please follow this pattern, and make sure to run `matterfront-docgen` prior to submitting a merge request.

 [jsdoc]: http://usejsdoc.org/